aspnetboilerplate/aspnetboilerplate/doc/WebSite/Setting-Management.md

     setting's description later in the UI.
 -   **Group**: Can be used to group settings.
 This is just for the UI, and not used in setting management.
--   **IsVisibleToClients**: Set true to make a setting usable on the client-side.
+-   **ClientVisibility**: Can be used to define if a setting can be used on the client-side or not.
 -   **isInherited**: Used to set if this setting is inherited by tenant and users (See setting scope section).
 -   **customData**: Can be used to set custom data for this setting